vjz3qz/vjz3qz/README.md

 ## Experience

 - **Forward Deployed Software Engineer** at Palantir.
-Securing our nation.
+Building an AI-native EHR for the government.
 - **Machine Learning Research Assistant** at UVA's Machine Intelligence Research Association.
 Orchestrated a multi-agent system for swift data retrival on the FloodWatch platform.
 - **Software Engineer** at Bronco AI.
 Architected and built an AI verification engineer, end-to-end.
 - **Member of Technical Staff** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized an embedded software security system.